Skip to main content

 This ensures the client can’t change the operation while reusing a signature.

-Returns: A 64-character hex string (HMAC-SHA256 digest) Example:
+A 64-character hex string (HMAC-SHA256 digest)

-import { signRequest, nowUnixSeconds } from "@utilsio/react/server";
+import { signRequest } from "@utilsio/react/server";

-// In your /api/sign endpoint
+// In your server action

 const signature = signRequest({